Corrado Guzzanti: Early life and education

-The beginnings
+Beginnings

 He started in the theatre as a writer of texts for his sister Sabina.
 In 1988 he began a collaboration with Antonio Ricci, director for Mediaset.
 In 1989 he was an actor in the satirical theatre company of Serena Dandini, Valentina Amurri and Linda Brunetta for the Italian public broadcasting network in the programme La TV delle ragazze (Girls' TV).
 With the same troupe he participated in the creation of the television programme Avanzi (Leftovers) (1991-1993).
 This cult programme is ranked among the most innovative of that time.
 Corrado Guzzanti made a name for himself with his impersonation of Vittorio Sgarbi, a controversial art historian, of Gianni Minoli, a journalist close to the then prime minister, the socialist Bettino Craxi, and above all with Rokko Smithersons, a fictional horror film director.
 In every sketch, Smithersons used to deliver the script of "one of his recent films", which was in fact a parodic summary of Italian political events.